Frequently Asked Questions

 What vetting do the dogs receive?

-Absolutely!
 Rebel has a dedicated team whose sole purpose is to keep in touch with our alumni.
 Adopters will receive a follow-up touch base after 3 days, 3 weeks, 3 months and 1 year.
-Rebel has training consultant on 'staff', who is always happy to assist with any issues that may arise.
+Rebel has training consultant on 'staff', who is always happy to consult with our adopters on any issues that may arise.
 If further intervention is needed, Rebel works directly with behavioural trainers who offer discounted rates for Rebel alumni.

 Is Rebel a Registered Charity?